JesusFilm/core/apps/docs/docs/04-engineering-practices/01-workflow/index.md

 #### Projects

 As a mono-repo, there are many projects contained in this repository.
-You must add the appropriate user-facing project tag that your PR is primarily affecting.
-There are some times however when your PR is more general in nature.
-For these PRs you can tag them with the core project.
+You must add the appropriate user-facing project tag that your pull request is primarily affecting.
+There are some times however when your pull request is more general in nature.
+For these pull requests you can tag them with the core project.

 #### Milestone

 As per Shape Up we make use of cycles and cooldowns and make references to these as milestones.
-You must add the related milestone tag to your PR.
+You must add the related milestone tag to your pull request.
 For Example `2022 - 02 Cycle` or `2022 - 02 Cooldown`.

 ### Code Review

 Reviews allow collaborators to comment on the changes proposed in pull requests, approve the changes, or request further changes before the pull request is merged.
 We require that all pull requests are approved before being merged.

 We've adopted [The Standard of Code Review](https://google.github.io/eng-practices/review/reviewer/standard.html) put forward by Google.
-Please note that when Google refer to CL (changelist) we take it to mean PR (Pull Request).
+Please note that when Google refer to CL (changelist) we take it to mean PR (pull request).
 Two documents worthy of your time are:

 - [Reviewers: How to do a code review](https://google.github.io/eng-practices/review/reviewer/)
 - [Authors: getting through code review](https://google.github.io/eng-practices/review/developer/)